votuandi/TheAccessGroup-front-end/README.md

 # Project Name

-This is a Frontend project using Node.js, Express, and PostgreSQL.
+This is a Frontend project using ReactJS, MUI, and Typescript.

 ## Getting Started